 Besides quoting things directly, you can also reference TV shows, movies, characters, episodes, writers, directors and places.
 If something reminds you of something you saw in a movie or TV show, you can make a reference, as long as all your friends know what you’re talking about.

 - For instance, since Elaine in “Seinfeld” is a terrible dancer, a person could say, “You dance like Elaine.”

-- Because his films have a lot of explosions, when there is a huge fire or explosion you could say, “Looks like Michael Bay was here” (Michael Bay is the director of “Transformers”).
+- Because Michael Bay’s films have a lot of explosions (like the “Transformers” movies), whenever there’s a huge fire or explosion you could say, “Looks like Michael Bay was here.”

-- Since the series is known for being confusing, if you see or hear something that doesn’t make sense, you might say, “This is like an episode of ‘Lost’ or something.”
+- Since the TV series “Lost” is known for being confusing, if you see or hear something that doesn’t make sense, you might say, “This is like an episode of ‘Lost’ or something.”

 So now you can see that most shows and films can be referenced to make a joke in English.

-And this is only a few of the well known ones!
+And these are only a few of the well-known ones!
 The best way to understand these is to watch some of these movies and shows yourself and quote your favorite lines to others.

-The most important thing is to get into the character when quoting people and to have fun!
+The most important thing is to get into the character when quoting people and have fun!